Imaginativeone-JavaScript/Udemy-Max-Vue-3/Vue-3-Notes.md

 		- [ ] 039 03-02 03:16 Understanding the Problem | 3min
 		  - Work on Memorizing Topics
 		- [ ] 040 03-03 05:09 Rendering Content Conditionally | 5min
+			- Show Goals Array OR Show paragraph about no Goals
+			- v-if Directive
 		- [ ] 041 03-04 04:18 v-if, v-else and v-else-if | 4min
 		- [ ] 042 03-05 02:25 Using v-show Instead Of v-if | 2min
 		- [ ] 043 03-06 06:20 Rendering Lists of Data | 6min